-Rules numbers one, two, and three • Safety goggles must be worn in the lab at all times!
+RULES NUMBERS ONE, TWO, AND THREE • Safety goggles must be worn in the lab at all times!

-Eye hazards • One of the most preventable but most serious types of laboratory accidents is eye injury.
-Many students incorrectly assume that chemicals are the prime source of danger in the laboratory, when in fact it is often glassware that is more hazardous.
-If a test tube is dropped unexpectedly, for example, regardless of whether the compound inside that tube is hazardous or not, the flying pieces of glass certainly have the potential to cause injury.
+EYE HAZARDS • Many students incorrectly assume that chemicals are the prime eye hazard in the laboratory, when in fact it is often glassware that is more hazardous.
+If a test tube is dropped unexpectedly, regardless of whether the compound inside that tube is hazardous or not, the flying pieces of glass certainly have the potential to cause injury.
 In fact, it is often bystanders that are injured in such accidents, since they may not be immediately aware of what the person next to them is doing.
-All it takes is one shard of glass travelling injust the right (or wrong) way to damage an eye irreparably.
-As such, you must wear your goggles the entire time you are in the lab or infront of the stockroom window - even if you are finished with your experiment and you are "just" chatting with your friends, even if you are "just" in the balance room, even if other students are (foolishly) not wearing theirs.
+As such, you must wear your goggles the entire time you are in the lab or in front of the stockroom window - even if you are finished with your experiment and you are "just" chatting with your friends, even if you are "just" in the balance room, even if other students are (foolishly) not wearing theirs.
 Refusal to always wear safety goggles when required will result in expulsion from the course.

-Types of goggles • Your safety goggles must make a seal around your eyes to prevent objects or chemicals striking from the sides as well as directly towards your eyes.
+TYPES OF GOGGLES • Your safety goggles must make a seal around your eyes to prevent objects or chemicals striking from the sides as well as directly towards your eyes.
 If you wear prescription glasses, you must still wear safety goggles over your regular glasses, as most regular glasses are not shatter-proof and do not have appropriate side shielding.
 If you are certain that you will be taking many laboratory classes and you wear prescription glasses, you may want to purchase a pair of prescription safety glasses.
 My current favorite type of safety goggles is the Uvex Stealth, since it has a comfortable cushioning pad around the goggles.

-Contacts • If you wear contacts, be aware there is some concern that certain types of contact lenses (particularly soft lenses) may be potentially hazardous to wear in the presence of some chemicals.
+CONTACTS • If you wear contacts, be aware there is some concern that certain types of contact lenses (particularly soft lenses) may be potentially hazardous to wear in the presence of some chemicals.
 Although at De Anza there is no prohibition against wearing contact lenses (as long as safety goggles are also worn), you may want to make your own informed decision.